-On a hot summer day in 1927 Chicago, Gertrude Rainey also known as Ma Rainey, the mother of the blues gathered her band together to record a her legendary song.
+On a hot summer day in 1927 Chicago, Gertrude Rainey is, also known as Ma Rainey, the mother of the blues, gathered her band together to record her legendary song.

 Viola Davis is almost unrecognizable with kohl black eye makeup, gold teeth and a fat suit.
-As Ma she struts with the confidence of a woman who knows her worth.
+But, as Ma, she struts with the confidence of a woman who knows her worth.
 She knew they would do anything to get her voice on a record.

 Ma Rainey: The Mother of the Blues

 Before hip-hop, ragtime or jazz, there was the Blues.
-The unique rhythmic music born out of the work songs and spirituals of southern African Americans.
+The unique rhythmic music is born out of southern African Americans’ work songs and spirituals.

 Ma Rainey enjoyed her fame, living her life unapologetically, dressing in the finest clothes, draped in furs and riding in fancy cars.
 Even so, Ma knew she was still only “a colored woman” in 1920’s America, only valued for her voice.